radical-edo/js-style-guide/README.md

 ## Try catch

-- Only throw in synchronous functions
+  - only throw in synchronous functions

   Try-catch blocks cannot be used to wrap async code.
 They will bubble up to to the top, and bring down the entire process.